Rajeshwari-Rapyder-007/My-Progress-Report/Rajeshwari Rapyder Tasks/Rajeshwari_Tracker.md

  - [x] Created a lambda function that gives the bucket details along with its object details in hierarchical order.
  - [x] Added the API gateway and tried to resolve CORS error.
  - [x] Created a contact form for the streamlit application

+ ### Thursday 19-12-2024
+ - [x] Tried to create a lambda function to return 10 S3 buckets name at every API Call.